hot-glue-for-rails/hot-glue/README.md

 Smart layouts are like specified grouping but Hot Glue does the work of figuring out how many fields you want in each column.

-It will concatinate your fields into groups that will fit into the Bootstraps 12-column grid.
+It will concatinate your fields into groups that will fit into the Bootstrap's 12-column grid.

 The effect will be that the fields will be stacked together into nicely fit columns.